h2non/node-authrc/README.md

 [authrc](http://github.com/adesisnetlife/authrc) implementation for Node.js

-The implementation is based on the authrc specification version `0.1`

 `Note that this is still an beta implementation`

+## About

+authrc is a standard configuration file that provides a centralized authentication credentials storage for network-based services and resources

+For more defails, see the current [specification page](http://github.com/adesisnetlife/authrc)

+Spec version supported: `0.1`

 ## Getting Started